shane0/shane0.github.io/docs/basics.md

 There are many different types of meditation, but they can generally be grouped into a few broad categories:

-- Mindfulness meditation: This type of meditation involves focusing one's attention on the present moment and observing thoughts, emotions, and sensations without judgment.
+- MINDFULNESS meditation: This type of meditation involves focusing one's attention on the present moment and observing thoughts, emotions, and sensations without judgment.
 - Loving-kindness meditation: This type of meditation involves cultivating feelings of love, kindness, and compassion towards oneself and others.
-- Concentration meditation: This type of meditation involves focusing one's attention on a specific object, such as the breath, a mantra, or an image, with the aim of improving concentration and mental clarity.
+- CONCENTRATION meditation: This type of meditation involves focusing one's attention on a specific object, such as the breath, a mantra, or an image, with the aim of improving CONCENTRATION and mental clarity.
 - Movement meditation: This type of meditation involves focusing on physical movements, such as walking, yoga, or tai chi, with the aim of becoming more present and mindful.
 - Mantra meditation: This type of meditation involves repeating a word or phrase (a mantra) in order to still the mind and achieve a state of deep relaxation and concentration.
 - Transcendental meditation: This type of meditation involves repeating a personal mantra, assigned by a teacher, in a specific way, with the aim of transcending ordinary awareness and experiencing a state of pure consciousness.